 The GUID Partition Table (GPT) was introduced as a part of the Unified Extensible Firmware Interface (UEFI).
-GPT provides more options than the traditional MBR partitioning method that is common in PCs.
+GPT provides more options than the traditional MBR partitioning method that is common in Windows 10/8/7 PCs.
 If you have a large-sized Hard Drive, then you could want to convert MBR to GPT.
-This is because, MBR disks support only four partition table entries.
-If one wants more partitions, then one needs to create a secondary structure known as an extended partition.
+This is because MBR disks support only four partition table entries.
+If one wants more partitions, one needs to create a secondary structure known as an extended partition.

-So for any hard drive over 2TB, we need to use GPT partition.
+So for any hard drive over 2TB, we need to use a GPT partition style.
 If you have a disk larger than 2TB size, the rest of the disk space will not be used unless you convert it to GPT.
-The number of partitions on a GPT disk is not constrained by temporary schemes, such as container partitions as defined by the MBR Extended Boot Record (EBR).
+The number of partitions on a GPT disk is not constrained by temporary schemes, such as container partitions defined by the MBR Extended Boot Record (EBR).

-Here is an image of the basic disk that explain the GPT format.
+Here is an image of the basic disk that explains the GPT format.

 Remember there will also protective MBR area for backward compatibility.
-For more information on GPT refer chapter 5 of Unified Extensible Firmware Interface (UEFI) specification (version 2.3) defines the GPT format.
+For more information on GPT, refer to chapter 5 of Unified Extensible Firmware Interface (UEFI) specification (version 2.3) defines the GPT format.

 1. Convert MBR to GPT using Diskpart

-- Open command prompt and type in DISKPART and press Enter
+- Open command prompt, type DISKPART, and press Enter

-- Then type in list disk (Note down the number of disk you want to convert to GPT)
+- Then type in list disk (Note down the number of the disk that you want to convert to GPT)

 - Then type in select disk number of disk

 2. Convert MBR to GPT without data loss using Gptgen